-Learn more about the different types of homeowners insurance and be certain your dwelling and property are covered.
+What does homeowners insurance cover?
+Learn more about the different types of coverage to be certain your dwelling and property are sufficiently covered.

 Homeowners insurance protects you, your personal property, and your home from covered losses.
 What counts as a covered loss depends on the type of homeowners policy you choose.

 |HO-3 - Special Form||Open perils||Named perils|

 Home insurance covers both your property and your liability — an important distinction.
 Explore the standard coverages that come with a homeowners insurance policy, what it covers and additional coverage options for fortifying your policy below.

 Home property coverage consists of four primary categories.
 Each of these home insurance categories carries different coverage limits:

 |Coverage A - Dwelling||Replacement cost of your home|

 |Coverage B - Other Structures||10% of Coverage A|

 |Coverage C - Personal Property||50-70% of Coverage A|

 |Coverage D - Additional Living Expenses||Actual Loss Sustained/Maximum Days or Amount|